CGCL-codes/XGCN_library/docs/source/user_guide/data_preparation.rst

 As shown in the figure, XGCN has three data processing modules:

 * ``XGCN.data.io``.
-Handle disk-reading/writing operations, including
-reading raw token IDs as input and re-index them into continuous integer IDs.
+Handle disk-reading/writing operations, including reading raw token IDs as input and re-index them into continuous integer IDs.

 * ``XGCN.data.trim``.
 Some industrial graph datasets tend to be large-scale (e.g. Taobao's transaction record), and we might want to get a smaller one for model development and quick evaluation.
 This module help users trim graphs by dropping nodes randomly or according to nodes' degrees.

 * ``XGCN.data.split_edges``.
 To evaluate a link prediction model, it is common to split a portion of edges as positive samples, which can be done by using this module.

 In this section, we'll first introduce the "dataset instance" format, which is needed to run a model.
 Next, we'll present the data processing APIs in the three modules above.
-Finally, we provide several code examples on different dataset cases.
+As for data processing examples, please refer to the Running Examples section.

 .. * **facebook**.
 The facebook data is included in our XGCN repository:
 .. ``data/raw_facebook/``.
 You can also download it from SNAP: